-- (2) any part of the bulkhead deck in passenger ships considered a horizontal evacuation route for compliance with Chapter II-2. - (iii) The factor "s_i" is to be taken as zero if, taking into account sinkage, heel and trim, any of the following occurs in any intermediate stage or in the final stage of flooding: - (1) immersion of any vertical escape hatch in the bulkhead deck intended for compliance with Chapter II-2; - (2) any controls intended for the operation of watertight doors, equalization devices, valves on piping or on ventilation ducts intended to maintain the integrity of watertight bulkheads from above the bulkhead deck become inaccessible or inoperable; - (3) immersion of any part of piping or ventilation ducts carried through a watertight boundary that is located within any compartment included in damage cases contributing to the attained index "A", if not fitted with watertight means of closure at each boundary. - (iv) However, where compartments assumed flooded due to progressive flooding are taken into account in the damage stability calculations multiple values of "S{intermediate,i}" may be calculated assuming equalization in additional flooding phases. - (v) Except as provided in sub-paragraph (e)(iii)(1), openings closed by means of watertight manhole covers and flush scuttles, small watertight hatch covers, remotely operated sliding watertight doors, side scuttles of the non-opening type as well as watertight access doors and hatch covers required to be kept closed at sea need not be considered. - (f) Where horizontal watertight boundaries are fitted above the waterline under consideration the "s"-value calculated for the lower compartment or group of compartments shall be obtained by multiplying the value as determined in sub-paragraph (a)(i) by the reduction factor " v_m " according to sub-paragraph (f)(i), which represents the probability that the spaces above the horizontal subdivision will not be flooded. - (f)(i) The factor "v_m" shall be obtained from the formula -
+(3) immersion of any part of piping or ventilation ducts located within the assumed extent of damage and carried through a watertight boundary if this can lead to the progressive flooding of compartments not assumed as flooded.

+(iv) However, where compartments assumed flooded due to progressive flooding are taken into account in the damage stability calculations multiple values of " $S{intermediate,i}$ " may be calculated assuming equalization in additional flooding phases.

+(v) Except as provided in paragraph (e)(iii)(1), openings closed by means of watertight manhole covers and flush scuttles, remotely operated sliding watertight doors, sidescuttles of the non-opening type as well as watertight access doors and watertight hatch covers required to be kept closed at sea need not be considered.

+(f) Where horizontal watertight boundaries are fitted above the waterline under consideration the "s"-value calculated for the lower compartment or group of compartments shall be obtained by multiplying the value as determined in sub-paragraph (a)(i) by the reduction factor "v_m" according to sub-paragraph (f)(i), which represents the probability that the spaces above the horizontal subdivision will not be flooded.

+(f)(i) The factor " v_m " shall be obtained from the formula -

-$$v_m = v(H{j, n, m}, d) - v(H{j, n, m \square 1}, d)$$
+$$v_m = v(H{j, n, m}, d) - v(H{j, n, m\square 1}, d)$$